sensu/sensu-docs/content/sensu-go/5.16/api/checks.md

 #### EXAMPLE {#checks-post-example}

-In the following example, an HTTP POST request is submitted to the `/checks` API to create a `check-cpu` check.
+In the following example, an HTTP POST request is submitted to the `/checks` API endpoint to create a `check-cpu` check.
 The request includes the check definition in the request body and returns a successful HTTP `200 OK` response and the created check definition.

 {{< highlight shell >}}